Bihar and Orissa Province

-Bihar and Orissa was a province of British India, which included the present-day Indian states of Bihar, Jharkhand, and Odisha.
+Bihar and Orissa was a province of British India, which included the present-day Indian states of Bihar, Jharkhand, and parts of Odisha.
 The territories were conquered by the British in the 18th and 19th centuries, and were governed by the then Indian Civil Service of the Bengal Presidency, the largest administrative subdivision in British India.

 On 22 March 1912, both Bihar and Orissa divisions were separated from the Bengal Presidency as Bihar and Orissa Province.
 On 1 April 1936, the province was partitioned into Bihar and the Orissa Province.

 History

-In 1756, Bihar and Orissa were part of the Mughal Empire, with Bihar being part of the Bengal Subah and Orissa being its own Subah.
+In 1756, Bihar was part of the Bengal Subah and while Orissa was part of the Nagpur kingdom within the Maratha Confederacy.

 The Treaty of Allahabad was signed on 16 August 1765, between the Mughal Emperor Shah Alam II, son of the late Emperor Alamgir II, and Robert, Lord Clive, of the East India Company, as a result of the Battle of Buxar of 22 October 1764.
 The Treaty marks the political and constitutional involvement and the beginning of British rule in India.
 Based on the terms of the agreement, Alam granted the East India Company Diwani rights, or the right to collect taxes on behalf of the Emperor from the eastern province of Bengal-Bihar-Orissa.
+Bihar was acquired through annexation of Bengal Subah, while Orissa was annexed by the British following the defeat of the Marathas in the Anglo-Maratha Wars.

-Bihar and Orissa was separated from Bengal on 22 March 1912, with Patna as capital.
+Bihar and Orissa was separated from Bengal on 1 April 1912, with Patna as capital.
 A number of princely states, including the Orissa Tributary States, were under the authority of the provincial governor.